Tutorial | Dashboard management#

 From the Edit mode, in the Page settings panel on the left, you can verify that cross filtering is enabled.

-1. In the View mode, on the transaction table insight, navigate to the signature_provided column.
+1. In the View mode, on the Transaction table insight on Page 2, navigate to the signature_provided column.

 2. Right-click on a cell including a 1 and and select Include only 1.